Getting a dog can be very exciting! BUT, it’s also a decision that shouldn’t be taken lightly – not only for your family but for the dog itself.

 This isn’t necessarily a reason to avoid this breed, but it is something you’ll want to look out for.

-Do ensure that you have a budget for vet bills and/or pet insurance prior to adopting a dog – especially if you decide to adopt an older dog for your family.
+Do ensure that you have a budget for a veterinarian, pet dental care bills and/or pet insurance prior to adopting a dog – especially if you decide to adopt an older dog for your family.

 How Ready Are Your Kids For Getting A Dog?